 #2.
 With iOS 12, Keychain is now able to audit your password strength and spot weak or repeated passwords.
 But I would still not recommend relying on the results because the audit system is not as compact compared to third-party programs.

-Apple takes into account whether or not your credentials contain all four components – uppercase, lowercase, numbers, and symbols.
+Similar to your password for iCloud login, Apple takes into account whether or not your credentials contain all four components – uppercase, lowercase, numbers, and symbols.

-If yes, it will mark your passwords as strong or moderate; otherwise, they’ll be flagged weak.
+It will mark your passwords as strong or moderate; otherwise, they’ll be flagged weak.

 For example, it marks a modest password like “P@$$word1!” moderate just because it includes all four components.